Ferlab-Ste-Justine/configurations-auto-updater/README.md

         "Username": "Client username.
 If non-empty, should be accompanied by by Password and CertPath/KeyPath should be empty", "Password": "Client password"
     },
-    "ConnectionTimeout": Connection timeout (number of seconds as integer), "RequestTimeout": Request timeout (number of seconds as integer), "RequestRetries": Number of times a failing request should be attempted before exiting on failure, }
+    "ConnectionTimeout": "Connection timeout (number of seconds as integer)", "RequestTimeout": "Request timeout (number of seconds as integer)", "RequestRetries": "Number of times a failing request should be attempted before exiting on failure", "NotificationCommand": ["Command to execute after a successful startup or an update to provide a hook to notify another program", "and its arguments"], "NotificationCommandRetries": "Number of retries to give to the notification command before giving up" }
 ```